 The study enrolled 25 patients — 19 with GPA, six with MPA — whose disease was newly diagnosed or had returned after prior treatment (relapsed).
 Most were girls (80%), with a median age of 14 years (range 6–17 years).

-Participants received blood infusions of 375 mg/m2 Rituximab four times a week, and a tapering course of oral glucocorticoids.
+Participants received blood infusions of 375 mg/m2 Rituximab in four weekly doses, and a tapering course of oral glucocorticoids.
 After a remission induction phase that lasted six months, they received standard of care management for disease control, which included additional Rituxan infusions if required.
 They were followed for up to 18 months.

 The study’s findings, presented at last year’s American College of Rheumatology Annual Meeting, showed that Rituxan was well-tolerated, with an overall safety profile similar to that of adults.
 No new safety issues were observed.